miraland-labs/miraland/docs/src/developing/on-chain-programs/developing-rust.md

 /Cargo.toml
 ```

-Solana Rust programs may depend directly on each other in order to gain access
+Miraland Rust programs may depend directly on each other in order to gain access
 to instruction helpers when making [cross-program invocations](developing/programming-model/calling-between-programs.md#cross-program-invocations).
 When doing so it's important to not pull in the dependent program's entrypoint
 symbols because they may conflict with the program's own.
 To avoid this,